olety/epwing2kindle/README.md

 kindlegen opf/dict.opf
 ```

+In order to generate a .mobi dictionary from OPF, you can use a tool called `kindlegen` that's provided by amazon.
+It may take a while but doesn't require any extra work.

-Then you can import your .mobi file into [calibre](https://calibre-ebook.com) to edit the metadata, add the cover picture and send it to kindle.
+After you've generated a .mobi dictionary, you can import it into [calibre](https://calibre-ebook.com) to edit the metadata, add the cover picture and send it to kindle.

 ## Miscellaneous